-- least 'what states would do', in the hypothetical scenario of a minimal level of service delivery scale. - The Commission accepts that state departmental structures may have changed since the collection of data in the 2020 Review.
+23 The Commission accepts that state departmental structures may have changed since the collection of data in the 2020 Review.
 For example, it is possible that states have become more centralised to maximise the efficiency of a centralised system, or less centralised to maximise the responsiveness of a devolved system.
 No evidence has been provided to demonstrate that any state has systematically changed their approach in one direction or the other since the 2020 Review.

-The Commission proposes to retain the current methods for assessing administrative scale for the 2025 Review.
+24 The Commission proposes to retain the current methods for assessing administrative scale for the 2025 Review.
 It plans to include a broader examination of the impact of administrative scale as part of its proposed forward work program.